 Posture changes.
 Stand up slowly, in stages, to decrease dizziness.
-Sit with your legs dangling over the side of the bed for a few minutes before getting out of bed.
-Flex your feet and grip your hands for a few seconds before standing up, to increase blood flow.
+Sit with your legs dangling over the side of the bed for a few minutes before getting up.
+Flex your feet and make fists with your hands for a few seconds before standing up, to increase blood flow.

 Once standing, try tensing your leg muscles while crossing one leg over the other a few times to increase blood pressure.

 - Elevate the bed.
-If you have low blood pressure, it may also help to raise the head of your bed by about 4 inches by placing blocks or risers under the legs at the head of the bed.
+If you have low blood pressure, it might help to raise the head of your bed by about 4 inches by placing blocks or risers under the legs at the head of the bed.

 - Digestion.
 Eat small, frequent meals to combat digestive problems.
-Increase fluids, and opt for low-fat, high-fiber foods, which may improve digestion.
-You may also want to try restricting foods that contain lactose and gluten.
+Increase fluids, and opt for low-fat, high-fiber foods, which can improve digestion.
+You might also try restricting foods that contain lactose and gluten.

 - Diabetes management.
-Try to keep your blood sugar as close to normal as possible.
 Tight blood sugar control can help lessen symptoms and help to prevent or delay the onset of new problems.